jacksonlevine/frankadillys/FDQUEUE.md

+OPTIMIZATION IDEA:

+only rebuild the chunks that weren't previously in range.

+OPTIMIZATION IDEA:
 Initiative: Reduce size of information buffered for geometry

 - STORE CUBE FACE VERTICES ON VERTEX SHADER, AND PASS BYTE INDEXES